-David Gait has 11.3 years experience of managing mutual funds in this sector.
-Over this period the average monthly return relative to the benchmark index has been +0.35%.
-During the worst period of relative performance (from February 2009 - December 2009) there was a decline of 11% relative to the index.
+David Gait has 11.5 years experience of managing mutual funds in this sector.
+Over this period the average monthly return relative to the benchmark index has been +0.32%.
+During the worst period of relative performance (from May 2016 - June 2017) there was a decline of 13% relative to the index.
 The worst absolute loss has been 30%.
-Statistically, we estimate the probability that this fund manager is adding value, rather than being lucky, is more than 99%.
+Statistically, we estimate the probability that this fund manager is adding value, rather than being lucky, is 99%.

 |Periods of worst performance|